hertzmann/hertzmann.github.io/_posts/2021-05-13-why-does-line-drawing-work.md

 Also, a significant precursor is:

 * **D. E. Pearson, J.A.
 Robinson.
 Visual communication at very low data rates.
 Proc.
-IEEE.** [Paper](https://ieeexplore.ieee.org/abstract/document/1457470).
+IEEE.
+1985.** [Paper](https://ieeexplore.ieee.org/abstract/document/1457470).

 For a more complete tutorial/survey on line drawing algorithms, see: